-This article will give you all the information you need to know about a visit to the Sun Bear Centre.
-Discover facts about sun bears, admission costs and what to expect to see.
+In our guide we share all the information you need for a visit to the Sun Bear Centre.
+Discover facts about sun bears, admission costs and the best things to see.

 It’s a great trip if you want to see wildlife in Borneo and makes sense to combine it with other wildlife centres in the vicinity, such as Sepilok Orangutan Rehabilitation Centre and the Rainforest Discovery Centre.

 How to get to the Sun Bear Centre

 The Bornean Sun Bear Conservation Centre is about 20km from the town of Sandakan, on the eastern side of Sabah (Borneo).

 You could go with an organised tour, get a bus or taxi from Sandakan or stay at one of the local Sepilok lodges, such as Sepilok Jungle Resort, Nature Lodge Sepilok or the Sepilok Forest Edge Resort.
 These lodges are all easy walking distance from the sun bear centre.

 We stayed at the Sepilok Forest Edge Resort, which was a pleasant 10-minute walk to the Sepilok Sun Bear Centre and Orangutan Centre.

 The sun bear is the smallest bear in the world and is the second rarest species.
 They live in the tropical lowland areas of South East Asia.
 Sun bears spend a lot of time in trees, where they build nests to sleep in.
 The bears also like to dig through soil looking for invertebrates.